Representation theory of Geigle-Lenzing complete intersections: Our Results on Geigle-Lenzing complete intersections

-\subsection{Our Results on Geigle-Lenzing complete intersections}
+\section{Our Results on Geigle-Lenzing complete intersections}

-Our GL complete intersection $R$ is a commutative Noetherian $k$-algebra associated with a set $H_1,\ldots,H_n$ of hyperplaces in the projective space $\P^d$ in general position and a sequence $p_1,\ldots,p_n$ of positive integers.
-In a natural way $R$ is graded by a certain abelian group $\L$ of rank one that generally has torsion elements (see Section \ref{section: GL CI} for details).
-Without loss of generality, we may assume $p_i\ge2$ for each $i$ (Observation \ref{Weights 1}).
-Our GL complete intersection $R$ is in fact a complete intersection of Krull dimension $d+1$.
-The dualizing element (or $a$-invariant, Gorenstein parameter) of $R$ is given by
+Let $(R,\L)$ be a GL complete intersection as in \eqref{show R} and \eqref{show L}.
+Then $R$ is in fact a complete intersection of Krull dimension $d+1$.
+Without loss of generality, we may assume $p_i\ge2$ for each $i$ (Observation~\ref{Weights 1}).
+The dualizing element of $R$, given by